tim-forrer/latex-blank/README.md

 # Blank LaTeX file structure

-To be duplicated and reused for LaTeX projects
+To be duplicated and reused for LaTeX projects.

-Updates should be made only to files in `assets/`
+Updates should be made only to files in `assets/`.

-Much of `styles.tikzdefs` and `styles.tikzstyles` as well as related files were not originally created by me and I take no credit for them.
+Much of `assets/tikzit/styles.tikzdefs` and `assets/tikzit/styles.tikzstyles` as well as related files were not originally created by me and I take no credit for them.